Sakshamgalyan/guide/docs/White‑Label Merchant Onboarding and Configuration.md

 ### 1.4 KYB Form Submission

-During the account creation process, the merchant will receive KYB requirements from the Paysecure accounts team, which must be filled out and submitted.
-Upon approval, the merchant can access their full account details via the Paysecure portal.
+During the account creation process, the merchant will receive KYB requirements from the <CompanyName/> accounts team, which must be filled out and submitted.
+Upon approval, the merchant can access their full account details via the <CompanyName/> portal.

 ![Description](/img/Screenshot_2025-02-27_at_5.10.36_PM.png)